+Those close to the area can drop off their children at the bus or those flying into those airports will join the bus.
 Generally, most campers travel by airplane for the first part of their trip to Wekeela.
-Campers arriving at Logan International Airport in Boston or the Portland Jetport in Portland, Maine are transported to Wekeela by chartered air-conditioned, coaches or vans.
+Campers arriving at Logan International Airport in Boston or the Portland Jetport in Portland, Maine are transported to Wekeela by chartered air-conditioned coach buses, vans or camp SUVs.

 Campers from the NY area can fly to Portland Jetport.
 The majority of our NY metropolitan area campers choose our chaperoned chartered coaches from Rye, NY.

 Traditionally, we have had chaperones on flights from airports serving the Washington, DC and South Florida areas.